 Memorable Manitobans: Donald Alexander Smith [Lord Strathcona] (1820-1914)

 Born at Forres, Morayshire, Scotland, in 1820, the son of Alexander Smith.
 He received his education in Scotland and joined the Hudson’s Bay Company in 1838.
 He married Isabella Hardisty, daughter of Richard Hardisty of the Hudson’s Bay Company, and they had one daughter.

 He spent twenty years (1848 to 1868) with the Company in Labrador, where he was promoted to Chief Trader (1852) and Chief Factor (1862).
 In 1869 he was appointed to the Montreal office where he rose to become resident Governor and Chief Commissioner for Canada.
 In 1869 the Canadian government appointed him as a special commissioner to investigate the troubles of the 1869-1870 rebellion.
 Arriving in late December, he spent most of his stay in Red River under house arrest, but did manage to meet with the people of Red River in public assembly on 19-20 January 1870, where he encouraged the rebels to call the Convention of Forty to present their demands to Ottawa.
 Although the mission was officially successful, the Canadian government privately felt he had failed, since his real assignment had been to bribe the rebels into complete submission.

 Smith then became chief commissioner for the HBC, serving until 1874 when he became land commissioner for the company.
-One of his first acts as chief commissioner was to negotiate with the North American partners of the HBC, agreeing that they would not share in the payment for the territory.
+One of his first acts as Chief Commissioner was to negotiate with the North American partners of the HBC, agreeing that they would not share in the payment for the territory.
 In 1883 he became a director and in 1889 governor of the HBC; by this time he was its largest stockholder.
 During his years as commissioner, Smith spent much time in Manitoba.
-In 1871-72, he served as founding president of the St. Andrew’s Society of Winnipeg.
+In 1871-1872, he served as founding President of the St. Andrew’s Society of Winnipeg.